YERSONCV/Twilio_SMS/README.md

 ## Users
 The users of Twilio can be segmeneted into two sections:
-1. Developers (that's us! :cowboy_hat_face:)
+1. Developers from any consumer-facing company
 2. Non-technical Marketing Teams at large companies
-3. Small Businesses - ecommerce + physical services

 ## Prerequisites
 - Create a [Twilio Account](https://www.twilio.com/sms) to obtain your SMS-enabled Twilio phone number.
 We will need our account SID and auth token.